RAF Lyneham: Second World War

 The station was opened on 18 May 1940 as No. 33 Maintenance Unit (33MU), with no ceremony and few personnel.
 On the first day of operations, the personnel strength was recorded as four officers, one other rank and 15 civilians.
 Nine vehicles were also recorded, including two tractors, an ambulance and a Crossley fire engine.
-The station did not have any aircraft however, until the end of the month when a de Havilland Tiger Moth and a Fairey Albacore arrived.
+The station did not have any aircraft until the end of the month, when a de Havilland Tiger Moth and a Fairey Albacore arrived.

 A single Luftwaffe aircraft attacked the station on 19 September 1940, dropping an incendiary and two high explosive bombs before strafing part of the airfield.
 Five civilian workmen were killed.

 Lyneham's first runways were constructed during 1940 and 1941, the longest being 4375 ft, the other 3542 ft.
 During the following years these were both extended, and in 1943 the 6000 ft north–south runway was opened as well.

-On 14 October 1942, No. 511 Squadron RAF (511 Sqn) was formed from No. 1425 (Communication) Flight RAF (1425 Flt) at RAF Lyneham.
-The squadron continued the work of the flight, operating regular transport schedules to Gibraltar using the Consolidated Liberator.
-To extend the route from Gibraltar to Malta the squadron also operated the Armstrong Whitworth Albemarle.
+On 14 October 1942, No. 511 Squadron RAF (511 Sqn) was formed from No. 1425 (Communication) Flight RAF at RAF Lyneham.
+The squadron continued the work of the flight, operating regular transport schedules to Gibraltar using the Consolidated Liberator; to extend the route from Gibraltar to Malta the squadron also operated the Armstrong Whitworth Albemarle.
 As the war progressed, 511 Sqn expanded its long-range transport role and was the first squadron to operate the Avro York (a transport aircraft based on the Avro Lancaster).
 At first the Liberators and Yorks were operated as separate flights, but the Liberator flight became No. 246 Squadron RAF (246 Sqn) in 1944.
-The squadron continued to fly trooping flights, particularly between the United Kingdom and India until it was disbanded on 7 October 1946.
+The squadron continued to fly trooping flights, particularly between the United Kingdom and India, until it was disbanded on 7 October 1946.

 With the increase in air transport operations in the RAF, as opposed to ferrying, Transport Command was formed in March 1943.
-Lyneham, in No. 46 Group RAF (46 Gp), was its main airfield in the south, and as well as sending its own aircraft overseas, acted as the clearance airfield for planning, diplomatic clearance, customs and briefing purposes for transport aeroplanes from other stations flying abroad.
+Lyneham, in No. 46 Group RAF, was its main airfield in the south.
+As well as sending its own aircraft overseas, Lyneham acted as the clearance airfield for planning, diplomatic clearance, customs and briefing purposes for transport aircraft from other stations flying abroad.
 It also provided facilities for aircraft being ferried overseas.